Church parking near stadiums scores big in a win-win for faith congregations and sports fans

 CHESTER, Pa.
 (AP) — The Eagles and the NFL might still be the sports favorites at Calvary Baptist Church, just outside Philadelphia.
-But many here are also rooting for a neighboring team which last year reached the championship game of Major League Soccer.
+But many here are also rooting for their neighbors who last year reached the championship game of Major League Soccer.

-Their new-found fandom is all about location — and revenue from parking.
-The Philadelphia Union plays at Subaru Park, a stadium beside the Delaware River just a few blocks from Calvary in the economically challenged city of Chester.
-Its poverty rate is among the highest in the metro area.
+Their new-found fandom is all about location: the Philadelphia Union plays at Subaru Park, a stadium beside the Delaware River just a few blocks from Calvary.

 As the Union continues to attract loyal fans and reach new heights, so have the blessings bestowed on this historic church where Martin Luther King Jr. attended as a seminarian.